josdejong/workerpool/README.md

 Note that on node.js, `script` must be an absolute file path like `__dirname + '/myWorker.js'`.

 The following options are available:
-- `minWorkers: number`.
+- `minWorkers: number | string`.
 The minimum number of workers to have started and ready.
-Setting this to `true` will create `numCPUs-1` workers.
+Setting this to `'max'` will create `maxWorkers` default workers (see below).
 - `maxWorkers: number`.
 The default number of workers number of CPU's minus one.
 When the number of CPU's could not be determined (for example in older browsers), `maxWorkers` is 3 by default.

 A worker pool contains the following functions: